 I drink emergency every day.
-I literally have it in my pocket right now, a little excessive.
-I love emergency too.
+There’s one in my pocket right now, a little excessive.

 And we all know that it’s also incredibly important to practice good hygiene too.
 Not only are you putting good things in your body, but you’re taking care of it externally as well.

 According to Harvard Health,